ynput/ayon-documentation/website/docs/addon_hiero_artist.md

 To ease this corner case, the user can leverage the `ayon+settings://hiero/create/CollectShotClip/collectSelectedInstance` settings which, when enabled, restrict the product instance collection to the selected clips from the timeline.

 :::note
-If current selection does not contain any clip, then all instances are collected.
+If the current selection does not contain any clip, then all instances are collected.
 :::

 ### Assembling edit from published shot versions